emmanuel1538/Harmonie-health/Analysis/detailed_analysis.md

 -   *Insight:*This is a major *operational strength* for Harmonie Health.
 It indicates that the current staffing levels, triage systems, and workflow processes for physician deployment are effectively meeting patient needs across the facility.
 The data suggests that doctor responsiveness is *not a contributing factor* to the other critical issues identified, such as the high readmission rate.
 -   *Recommendation:*
     *   *Maintain & Recognize:* This is a performance metric to be celebrated and maintained.
 Share these positive findings with clinical department heads and staff to reinforce effective practices.
-    *   *Document Best Practices:* Have the department with the fastest average response time (*General Practice*) share their workflow strategies with other teams to ensure consistency.
-    *   *Focus Resources Elsewhere:* Given that responsiveness is not a problem, leadership should redirect quality improvement resources and attention to the areas that need it most, specifically the *readmission crisis* identified in sections B1 and B2.

 ### *C2.
 Doctors with Slow Response Times*

--   *Objective:* To identify individual clinicians with consistently slow response times for supportive coaching.
+-   *Objective:* To identify individual clinicians with consistently slow response times.
--   *Approach:* Grouped Doctors_Visits from the last 14 days by doctor_id and calculated the average response_time.
-Filtered for averages greater than 10 minutes.
+-   *Approach:* Analyzed Doctors_Visits from the past 14 days (May 7-20, 2025).
+To ensure statistical significance and fairness, only included doctors with *more than 2 visits* in that period.
+Calculated the average response_time for each and filtered for averages greater than 10 minutes.
--   *Key Finding:* *Dr. D128* has the highest average response time of *18.2 minutes* across 45 visits.
+-   *Key Finding:* There are *5 doctors* with a consistent pattern of slow responsiveness.
+The slowest average response time was *12 minutes* (Dr. D914).
--   *Insight:* Individual performance data helps identify who needs support.
-Slow response times may not be due to individual skill but to being overburdened, dealing with complex cases, or needing workflow support.
+-   *Insight:*This is a highly manageable and actionable list.
+The performance of these 5 individuals is dragging down departmental averages.
+The reasons are now possible to diagnose:
+    *   *Workflow Inefficiency:* These doctors may lack proficiency with the EHR system or have inefficient patient management habits.
+    *   *Case Complexity:* They might be consistently assigned to more complex cases that inherently require more time.
+    *   *Need for Support:* They may require better support from their teams or additional training.
 -   *Recommendation:*
     -   *Supportive Review:* Department heads should confidentially review this data with the identified doctors to understand the challenges they face and offer solutions (e.g., additional support staff, workflow training).
     -   *Case Mix Review:* Analyze if slower doctors are consistently assigned more complex or time-consuming patients.